 Look!
 The largest cathedral dome in the world.

 Upon arrival by train, I quickly navigate through the streets and checked into a clean, cozy, and cheap hostel merely a 2-minute walk away from the Duomo and started my day.
-It was emotional for me to realize that I could one day, climbing the plastic shaved ice cup lid and had a bird-eye view of the romantic city…
+It was emotional for me to realize that I could one day, climb the plastic shaved ice cup lid and had a bird-eye view of the romantic city…

-There are a lot of spectacular cathedrals in the world, yet few of them have the softness and tenderness like the Basilica di Santa Maria del Fiore.
-Laid by marble stones in a combination of white, pink, and green, the cathedral manifests the value of Renaissance to the utmost – classic, elegant, and free.
-The cathedral took 175 years to build, and the most impressive structure is the dome – a striking and eye-catching part of the cathedral and dominates the city’s skyline.
+There are a lot of spectacular cathedrals in the world, yet few of them have the softness and tenderness of the Basilica di Santa Maria del Fiore.
+Laid by marble stones in a combination of white, pink, and green, the cathedral manifests the value of the Renaissance to the utmost – classic, elegant, and free.
+The cathedral took 175 years to build, and the most impressive structure is the dome – a striking and eye-catching part of the cathedral that dominates the city’s skyline.

-Built by a goldsmith, Filippo Brunelleschi, who had no prior architectural training, the architect managed to add on a giant dome to the cathedral in the 15th century, and it remained to be the largest cathedral dome, and the largest brick and mortar one, in the world.
+Built by a goldsmith, Filippo Brunelleschi, who had no prior architectural training, the architect managed to add a giant dome to the cathedral in the 15th century, and it remained to be the largest cathedral dome, and the largest brick and mortar one, in the world.
 It’s even more fascinating to learn that the architect left no sketch or evidence behind about how the architectural wonder was done, and so his technique of building a dome remained a mystery.
 Filippo’s tomb is in the cathedral, too; and there is a sculpture of him pointing upwards to his work.
 Not only was it an architectural wonder, but the dome was also a remarkable artistic achievement with the fresco of “Last Judgment”, painted by Giorgio Vasari and completed by his student Frederico Zuccari.
 The complexity of the dome deserves a closer look, and I would recommend visitors climb the 463 staircases to the top of the cathedral.
 On route, visitors could get real close to the paintings and enjoy a spectacular and unobstructed panoramic view of the city of Florence.

 Another option is to climb the Campanile di Giotto, the bell tower that is on the other end of the cathedral, the great thing about the bell tower is that it is possible to take a good look at the cupola from the outside, yet I would still recommend the cupola if you can only choose one among the two.

-Giotto’s Campanile, Florence Baptistery, Repubblica Square are all a stone’s throw away from the Duomo.
+Giotto’s Campanile, Florence Baptistery, and Repubblica Square are all a stone’s throw away from the Duomo.
 The Florence Baptistery is right in front of the Cathedral and “The Gates of Paradise”, praised by Michelangelo, is a must-see.
 The gate is 4.6-meter in height with so many extraordinary details on each panel and trim… just amazing.

 Check out more about my favorite cathedrals at the Top 16 Most Spectacular Cathedrals in the World!

 Everyone knows David, and make no mistake we have a number of Davids all around town, from art displays to travel souvenirs.
 For example, we have one David standing oh-so-proudly outdoor in the Piazza Della Signoria, yet that one is not the original David.
 The “David di Michelangelo”, the “Original”, or the “real” David that everyone wants to see is displayed in the Accademia Gallery (Gallery of the Academy of Florence) – and David has been standing there since 1873.
 It is “the thing” in the gallery people (meant me) would pay to see.
 The queue outside the Academy could be impressive, so pre-purchase tickets online to save the hassle!
-Another two David that most tourists can see are the ones in from Palazzo Vecchio and Piazzale Michelangelo, and they are replicas.
+Another two David that most tourists can see are the ones from Palazzo Vecchio and Piazzale Michelangelo, and they are replicas.